rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 I had been interested in from the start of my summer.
 This project aimed to build a single-tiered, secure programming model for writing web applications.
-People on the project had built a frontend that could take JavaScript code and compile it into something that could enforce the various security conditions.
+People on the project had built a frontend that could take JavaScript code and compile it into something that could enforces security conditions.
 Around the same time, the Puppet synthesis project slowed down because the first author was applying to graduate schools and I was focusing more on Fission.
 Eventually, I stopped working on this project entirely and even